openwebdocs/owd-website/pages/content/reports/2022/index.md

 - the fifth most commits per month (2683)
 - the seventh most committers per month (193)

-In 2022, 8231 pull requests (PRs) were merged to mdn/content, from 1693 contributors (excluding bots).
+In 2022, 8231 pull requests (PRs) were merged to the mdn/content repository, from 1693 contributors (excluding bots).

 The main organizations contributing pull requests were as follows: